Mike Keenan: NHL

 Keenan landed his first high-profile job with the Philadelphia Flyers in 1984.
 From the 1988-1989 through the end of the 1991-1992 season, Keenan coached the Chicago Blackhawks, nearly to the pinnacle of hockey in 1992, losing the Stanley Cup to the Pittsburgh Penguins.
 His time with the Blackhawks placed a heavy emphasis on physical play, with, for example, Mike Peluso accruing a remarkable 408 PIM in only 63 games in Keenan's last year as coach.
 In 1993, he became the New York Rangers head coach and led the team to its first Stanley Cup win since 1940.
 Prior to the 1993 season, he was also a candidate for the Detroit Red Wings head coaching job that eventually went to Scotty Bowman.

-The 1994 season saw Keenan become the first to coach two teams to a Game 7 in the Stanley Cup Finals, having previously coached the Flyers in a losing effort against the Edmonton Oilers in 1987.
+The 1994 season saw Keenan become the first to coach two teams to a game seven in the Stanley Cup Finals, having previously coached the Flyers in a losing effort against the Edmonton Oilers in 1987.
 He was followed in this feat in by Mike Babcock of the Detroit Red Wings.
-In winning the 1994 Stanley Cup, Keenan managed to avoid becoming the first coach in NHL history to lose Game 7s with two teams (the fate which would befall Babcock in losing to the Pittsburgh Penguins).
+In winning the 1994 Stanley Cup, Keenan managed to avoid becoming the first coach in NHL history to lose game sevens with two teams (the fate which would befall Babcock in losing to the Pittsburgh Penguins).
+However, he left the team one month after the series ended due to disputes with GM Neil Smith.

 After leaving the Rangers, Keenan went on to serve as coach and general manager of the St. Louis Blues (1994–96), and coached the Vancouver Canucks (1997–98), and the Boston Bruins (2000–01).
 He was named head coach of the Florida Panthers on December 3, 2001, before becoming its general manager.
 On September 3, 2006, Keenan resigned his position and was replaced by head coach Jacques Martin.

 On April 24, 2007, Keenan would take his next role as senior advisor to the Swedish Ice Hockey Association.
 This role would not last long as he was named head coach of the Calgary Flames on June 14, 2007.
 Keenan would go on to pass Pat Quinn for 4th on the all time NHL coach win list (648 wins) on February 12, 2009.

 On May 22, 2009, after two consecutive first round playoff losses, Keenan was fired as head coach of the Calgary Flames; he had one year left on his contract.
 He recorded his 600th win as an NHL coach with the Flames.